tsdataclinic/data-gather/README.md

 This runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.

 ## Other Scripts

+### `yarn sync-types`

+Whenever you update the API models in `server/models.py` or add a new endpoint to `server/api/views.py`, you should run `yarn sync-types` to autogenerate the TypeScript API (in `src/api`) so that our frontend's types are synced with the backend.

 ### `yarn test`